Create a Service Connection to Enable Access between Mobile

 you add a service connection, the service connection connects the

 mobile users and the remote networks in a hub-and-spoke network.

-connection is far from the remote users.
-The following figure shows
+service connection is far from the mobile users.
+The following figure

 a second service connection that is closer to the mobile users creates